jpthiele/dealii-Wiki/Indentation.md

 #### clang-format -i

-Before a commit, you should run
+Before a commit, you could manually run
 ```bash
 clang-format -i <file>
 ```
-on each of your files.
+on each of the files you have edited or changed in other ways.
 This will make sure indentation is conforming to the style guidelines outlined in this page.

 #### make indent

-This is cumbersome.
+The manual process described above is cumbersome.
 Consequently, and more easily, you can just run
 ```bash
 make indent
 ```